Mattia-Di-Fabio/Machine-learning-house-prices/README.md

 ## Predictions
 Here we used the model to make predictions on the test dataset and we exported the predictions in a form suitable to submit our work to Kaggle.
 Currently we have a RMSLE of 0.1255 and we are in the TOP 15% of the leaderboard.

-## Remaining file:

-### regression_model.joblib:
-This file contains the regression model fitted on the training dataset that we selected to make prediction.
-By saving the model on this file, we can just import it in the submission file to make predictions on the train dataset.